 - 1. Modify the /etc/lilo.conf file: - a.
-Add the following text to the end of the first default=linux line: -Monitor - Comment out the map=/boot/map line by adding a # at the beginning of the line. - c.
+Add the following text to the end of the first default=linux line: - -Monitor - b.
+Comment out the map=/boot/map line by adding a # at the beginning of the - c.
 Comment out the message=/boot/message line by adding a # at the beginning of the line. - d.
-Add the following line before the first image= line:

-'''

-This will allow you to only Monitor the OS boot via SOL

-'''

-e.
-Add the following text to the end of the first label=linux line:
+Add the following line before the first image= line: - # This will allow you to only Monitor the OS boot via SOL - e.
+Add the following text to the end of the first label=linux line: - f.
+Add the following line to the first image= section.
+This enables SOL. append="console=ttyS1,19200n8 console=tty1" - g.
+Add the following lines between the two image= sections: